Planning a trip to Romania? Great! This Romania Holidays Guide has a ton of information to help you do just that.

 Romania has six historical regions, which are different from the administrative regions but better known.

-Near Brasov, the fairytale castle of Bran features Gothic structures built in 1377.
+Near Brasov, the fairytale castle of Bran draws in Dracula fans – especially in fall when you can celebrate Halloween there.
 For exquisite natural beauty, head to the Apuseni Mountain range in the western Carpathians and explore the 4000-odd caves.

 2. Banat & Crisana

 Located on Romania’s western border, Crisana borders Hungary in the north, and Banat borders Serbia in the south.
 The Crisana region is named after the three main rivers in the region.
 One of the most charming towns in western Romania is the town of Oradea.
 Be sure to explore Old Downtown and visit the Museum of the Cris Rivers.

 The region is also home to the Bihor Mountains with some of Romania’s best cave tunnels and hidden lakes.
 Bear’s Cave, west of the mountains, features two levels of galleries with some fossils estimated to be 22,000 years old.

 The region covers the easternmost part of the country and historically used to be double the size it is at the moment.
 If you’re looking for serene countryside look no further than Moldavia.
 You’ll find charming villages flanked by the Carpathians.
 The Romanian region of Moldavia is not to be confused with its neighboring country Moldova.